 This high level of involvement of the participants was very encouraging and revealed the sincere interest and dedication that people felt towards this work - whether or not they were able to achieve the emissions target.
 Participants shared questions, knowledge, ideas, inspiration and moments from their experience.
 Almost all the active members were not just reading messages but posting and answering (see chart).
-This group experience was an important motivational tool for keeping going with the tracking and gave a great deal of fun and connection with others.
+This group experience was an important motivational tool, and gave a great deal of fun and connection with others.